Environmental Geography with Studies in the USA

 Unique learning experience

-At the heart of this course is a year abroad in the USA at our partner institution Toledo University in Ohio.
-Building on over 30 years of successful exchanges with Toledo University, you will spend the second year of your study based 1 hour from Detroit in the city of Toledo.
-This will enable you to explore the physical and human landscapes of Ohio and surrounding landscapes, while being embedded in the Geography and Planning department of the University.
+At the heart of this course is the year you will spend with Toledo University in Ohio, USA - our exchange partner for over 30 years!
+You will spend the second year of your studies based an hour from Detroit in the friendly city of Toledo.
+Alongside gathering new friends and a lifetime of memories, you'll be inspired by the Geography and Planning department as you roam the physical and human landscapes of Ohio and surrounding areas.

 This is for you if...